amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 1\.
 Access your AWS Cloud9 Development Environment.

-Go to the Cloud9 Dashboard in the Management Console and find your environment.
-The name will be in the CloudFormation outputs section.
+In the AWS Management Console, go to the [Cloud9 Dashboard](https://console.aws.amazon.com/cloud9/home) and find your environment.
+The name will be in the CloudFormation outputs section under Cloud9EnvName.
 Click "**Open IDE**"

 ![Cloud9 Env](images/01-c9.png)